base-org/web/apps/base-docs/docs/tools/node-providers.md

 ---

+## Moralis

+[Moralis](https://moralis.io/?utm_source=base-docs&utm_medium=partner-docs) is a leading provider of data APIs and RPC for Base and all other major EVM networks.
+Moralis is SOC2 Type 2 certified.

+#### Supported Networks

+- Base Mainnet
+- Base Sepolia (Testnet)
+---

 ## NodeReal

 [NodeReal](https://nodereal.io/) is a blockchain infrastructure and services provider that provides instant and easy-access to Base node APIs.